russell-laros/code-examples/README.md

 # code-examples

-This folder contains past homeworks and code examples from my studies.
+This repository contains past homeworks and code examples from my studies.
 It shows my use of various descriptive and predictive models.
 Below is a description of each of the files contents:

 **ExploratoryAnalysis.ipynb** - Cleaning and preprocessing data, imputing/removing missing values, basic descriptive statistics, visualization of findings